Walk Leader GuidanceAdmin2020-09-07T15:13:28+01:00

 Animals & dogs – Avoid fields with cows and calves or bulls if possible.
 Cows with calves and horses with foals can get very aggressive when they see a dog.
 Where avoidance is not possible, walk away from animals around the perimeter of the field.
 If walkers have dogs, consider asking them to walk away from the main group & remind them to let go of their dog if chased, for their own safety.

 Keep the group together – Set a pace to suit the fitness and capabilities of the party and advertised grade of the walk.
 Be aware of slower people in the group and adjust the pace accordingly.
 Make sure the back marker is always in sight.
-Gather up & re-group regularly, particularly where there are a lot of styles and gates.
+Gather up & re-group regularly, particularly where there are a lot of stiles and gates.
 Always stop where there is a junction, road, or adjoining path to make sure everyone goes the right way.
 Regularly count the number in the group.
 Manage the party over stiles, through gates and forests, in poor weather and across roads.
 Be alert to any problems with individuals, weather, road walking or crossings.

 Road safety – When crossing major roads, gather the group together and all cross at once when there is a gap in the traffic.
 On roads in general, walk in single file and face the oncoming traffic.
 Take particular care where it is not possible to face the oncoming traffic and when walking around bends in the road.